fairlearn/fairlearn/docs/about/index.rst

 #. *Nurture a diverse community of contributors*
    We would like to ensure that all feel welcome and can contribute in a way of their choosing.
+So far we have
+   :ref:`monthly developer calls <developer_calls>`.
-So far we have monthly developer calls.
-We are experimenting with adding deep dive sessions around sociotechnical aspects of notebooks.
+   We are experimenting with adding
+   :ref:`deep dive sessions <notebook_deep_dive>` around sociotechnical
+   aspects of notebooks.
    We also work with universities on engaging with student contributors through course projects.
    Finally, we are working to improve documentation.

    **How you can help:** reach out with feedback on what is working and what is not working; suggest how to improve things; point out where